ZijahM/DemoApi/README.md

 Another way of making sure the DateTime is always Zulu is also implementing a DateTimeKind attribude, however this time this approach was not necessary.

+The endpoints were tested using postman and a series of different requests.
+The databse was filled by using POST requests, not with a pre-existing csv.